ChrisCharo/DScapstone/report.md

 *Figure 2.
 Accuracy Score formula*

-While accuracy is an important metric, additional methods will be required to understand the model's true ability to classify tweet sentiment.
-As opposed to accuracy, the remaining evaluation metrics will need to be separated by class to ensure that positive, negative, and neutral predictors are equally represented.
-The scores of each predictor category will then be averaged and weighted to provide an overall evaluation.
+While accuracy is an important metric, additional methods will be required to understand the model's true ability to make predictions on stock price movements: Precision, Recall, and F-1 Score.
+The results of each metric will then be averaged and weighted to provide an overall evaluation.

 Precision score measures the model’s ability to correctly identify true positives.
 Of all the actual positives, how many were predicted positive?